Rexfor/Bigdata/Bloque2/README.md

-##Logistic regression
+## Logistic regression
 Logistic regression is a statistical tool developed in the 60's, it is a simple but very useful algorithm and it can be adapted for a multiclass classification, the basis of regression systems is to predict qualitative characteristics of an object based on The data that we could have, which must be known variables, these can be qualitative or qualitative values that must act as dependent variables.
 An example of this could be classifying the sex of a black widow by her size.

 The logistic regression is divided into 2 types:

--Binary logistic regression.
+- Binary logistic regression.
 This makes use of known variables, whether qualitative or quantitative, to act as the variables that will be used to determine the characteristics that we need to predict a third variable that can only have an answer within parameters 0 or 1.
--Multinomial logistic regression.
+- Multinomial logistic regression.
 Multinomial regression also makes use of qualitative or quantitative variables to predict data, but in this case we not only have 2 classes 0 or 1, in this case we can have more of these classes.

 Through logistic regression, the aim is to obtain the probability that an event occurs based on variables that we determine are important to predict the new one, these must be relevant to be able, for example, if we have a human being and we want to classify it in a biological gender, We can do it if we have information about the reproductive system, its complexion, etc; with these data we could predict their sex.